Gavin304/Minimec/README.md

+#Code for ROS2 Humble Simulation for Holomonic Drive in Gazeboo
 1st Commit:
 Create new workspace for gazebo simulation change rotation joint axis <axis xyz="0 1 0"> to <axis xyz=" 0 0 1">
 2nd Commit: